 As I’ve mentioned before, I’ve been on a refinancing binge.
 My wife and I have refinanced our home twice in the last 12 months, and my business partner and I are doing the same with three rental properties.
-With mortgage rates at an all time low, these deals were just too good to pass up.
-And this got me to thinking–which credit scores do mortgage lenders use to qualify people for a mortgage?
+With mortgage rates at an all-time low, these deals were just too good to pass up.
+And this got me thinking--which credit scores do mortgage lenders use to qualify people for a mortgage?

 It’s an important question, as your credit score determines your mortgage rates or if you even qualify for a loan.
 While it’s common knowledge that mortgage lenders use FICO scores, most people with a credit history have three FICO scores, one from each of the three national credit bureaus (Experian, Equifax, and TransUnion).
 Do lenders average the three scores, or take some other approach?
 And what happens when two people buy a home together?
 Do lenders average their scores together?

 So I did some research on the following questions: